 Ethiopia is one of the most populous African countries (100 million inhabitants) and one of the poorest in the world.
 Left-behind elderlies have started to organize themselves and help one another.
 Ms. Assegedech called the “Mother Teresa of Ethiopia” has set up a self sufficient community shelter for more than 90 older people in the region of Dire Dawa.
 And traditional community structures named "iddirs" more and more often serve as solidarity structures for seniors.

-This project comprises a series of articles published both in print and online newspapers, in four different languages, and a website presented like a family album, with audio and video recordings, and photos.
+This project comprises a series of articles published both in print and online newspapers, in four different languages, and a website with texts, video recordings, and photos.

 Photo: Monika Rębała